 Protein Powder Precautions

 Check with your doctor before adding protein powder to your diet if you're under medical supervision for a specific health condition or on medication that requires you to monitor your protein intake.
-For most people, barring any allergies to ingredients in a protein powder, a daily serving of protein powder is perfectly safe.
+For most people, barring any allergies to ingredients in a protein powder, a daily serving is perfectly safe.

 Some protein powders contain contaminants, such as arsenic, cadmium, mercury and lead, which can have a toxic effect on your body if consumed in large quantities.
 Clean Label Project Protein Powder Study 2018 tested 134 protein powders and drinks and found all of them contained detectable amounts of at least one heavy metal.
 Overall, products made from soy fared worse than those made from whey, with an average of twice as much lead and other contaminants.